VictoriaMetrics/VictoriaMetrics/app/vmui/README.md

 docker run --rm --name vmui -p 8080:8080 victoriametrics/vmui
 ```

-Then naviate to `http://localhost:8080` in order to see the web UI.
+Then navigate to `http://localhost:8080` in order to see the web UI.

 ## Static build